-Canon 1300D versus Canon 6D
+Canon 1300D vs 6D

-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 6D are two digital cameras that were officially introduced, respectively, in March 2016 and September 2012.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 6D are two digital cameras that were revealed to the public, respectively, in March 2016 and September 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame (6D) sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the 6D provides 20 MP.
+The 1300D has a resolution of 17.9 megapixels, whereas the 6D provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D is notably larger (24 percent) than the Canon 1300D.
 Moreover, the 6D is substantially heavier (59 percent) than the 1300D.
 It is noteworthy in this context that the 6D is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 6D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (1300D).
 You can compare the optics available in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |Canon 6D||145 mm||111 mm||71 mm||770 g||1090||Y||Sep 2012||2,099|

 |Canon 4000D||129 mm||102 mm||77 mm||436 g||500||n||Feb 2018||399|